-Relevant local governments may be required to consult with Ecology during the creation of an evaluation and assessment of vessel traffic and safety, resulting in an indeterminate increase in expenditures for affected local governments.
-Any expenses would be incurred before June 30, 2017.
+The Department of Ecology estimates that the marine safety panel would meet no more than four times during FY 2016.
 This effort is expected to include the Ports of Camas-Washougal, Kalama, Longview, Ridgefield, Vancouver, Wahkiakum County No. 1, Wahkiakum County No. 2, and Woodland.
-It is possible that additional local governments may be consulted.
+It is possible that additional local governments may be asked to participate in the panel.